You think dealing with oily or dry skin is bad? Trying dealing with both. At the same time.

 I don’t care what your excuse is, you need sunscreen.
 EVERY.
 SINGLE.
 DAY.
 How else are you going to protect your skin from wrinkles, sun spots, cancer, and all the damage UV rays cause?

-Just choose a lightweight one, so you can use it comfortably all over the face, oily t-zone included.
+Just choose a lightweight one, so you can use it comfortably all over your face, oily t-zone included.

 7. Use Clay Masks

 But only on oily areas.
-They’re a great way to absorb excess oil, so it doesn’t get trapped in your pores and cause breakouts.
-They can be drying on dry skin, though, so apply it carefully!
+They absorb excess oil, so it doesn’t get trapped in your pores and give you breakouts.
+Twice a week is enough.

 If your t-zone gets shiny throughout the day, use an oil-blotting sheet to blot the oil away.
 It does the job quickly without ruining your makeup.
 Phew!